onc-healthit/api-resource-guide/docs/g10-criterion.md

 	**Get Involved and Ask Questions**

 	 - Join the <a target = "_blank" href = "https://groups.google.com/g/inferno-testing">Inferno Google Group</a> (*Google account required, join by clicking "joining the group"*).
 Here you will also find information on the **Inferno Monthly Tech Talk** meeting which is open to anyone and occurs on the second Wednesday of each month from 1 - 2 PM EST.
 	 - Join the <a target = "_blank" href = "https://chat.fhir.org/#narrow/stream/179309-inferno">Inferno Zulip Stream</a> on chat.fhir.org.
-This stream is actively monitored by Inferno's development team. (*creating a Zulip account is free*).
+This stream is actively monitored by Inferno's development team (*creating a Zulip account is free*).
 	 - Submit inquiries to ONC via the <a target = "_blank" href = "https://www.healthit.gov/feedback">Health IT Feedback Portal</a>.
 	 - Submit discovered technical issues on <a target = "_blank" href = "https://github.com/onc-healthit/inferno-program/issues">GitHub</a>.